npmcomponent/mikeric-sightglass/README.md

+*This repository is a mirror of the [component](http://component.io) module [mikeric/sightglass](http://github.com/mikeric/sightglass).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/mikeric-sightglass`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # sightglass

 Observable keypath engine.
 Facilitaties building your own composable keypaths by way of defining adapters.
 This component was originally extracted from the [Rivets.js](http://rivetsjs.com) data binding + templating library.